ABOUT SHEILA BAIR

 Chairman Bair has also received several honors for her published work on financial issues, including her educational writings on money and finance for children, and for professional achievement.
 Among the honors she has received are: Distinguished Achievement Award, Association of Education Publishers (2005); Personal Service Feature of the Year, and Author of the Month Awards, Highlights Magazine for Children (2002, 2003 and 2004); and The Treasury Medal (2002).
 Her first children’s book, Rock, Brock and the Savings Shock, was published in 2006 and her second, Isabel’s Car Wash, in 2008.

 Ms. Bair writes a regular column for Fortune Magazine on financial policy matters.
-She has written a book about her tenure at the FDIC, Bull By the Horns: Fighting to Save Main Street from Wall Street and Wall Street from Itself, which will be published by Simon and Schuster in September.
+She has written a New York Times best seller about her tenure at the FDIC, Bull By the Horns: Fighting to Save Main Street from Wall Street and Wall Street from Itself, published in September of 2012.
+In April, 2015, she published a book for young adults about the financial crisis, Bullies of Wall Street, This is How Greedy Adults Messed Up Our Economy.
 She is married to Scott P. Cooper and has two children, Preston and Colleen.

-Known for her tough-minded independence, Ms. Bair takes care to earn a living in a way that does not compromise her objectivity.
-She is paid a salary at Pew and receives income from her Fortune column and books.
-She also engages in public speaking.
+Ms. Bair also serves on the board of Host Hotels, Thomson Reuters, and itBit USA.
+She also serves as an advisor to DLA Piper, a global law firm.
+In addition, she engages in public speaking and maintains an active speaking calendar.
 She speaks on a pro bono basis to nonprofits such as 501 c3′s and community groups.
 She charges a fee to for-profit entities, but does not accept fees from banks which the FDIC insures or bank holding companies which used the FDIC debt guarantee program during the crisis.
 She will speak to banking organizations as part of her efforts to raise money for special needs children at her daughter’s orphanage in Hunan China.